Funerals

 • It allows family and friends to be in control of the process of saying goodbye to a loved one.

-• It creates an opportunity for a more expressive closure which may nurture healing in the grief process.
+• It creates an opportunity, for a more expressive closure, which may nurture healing in the grief process.

-• You may find it comforting to know that the care and preparation of your loved one’s body is being carried out by family and friends instead of strangers.
+• You may find it comforting to know, that the care, and preparation of your loved one’s body, is being carried out by family, and friends, instead of strangers.

 • By participating in the vigil process, family and friends can give and receive emotional support from each other.

 • We often feel helpless during this difficult time.
-Participating in the after death care and home funeral process, allows us to feel useful and is seen as a final act of our love for the deceased.
+Participating in the after death care, and home funeral process, allows us to feel useful, and is seen as a final act of our love for the deceased.

 Additional Resources